 - Game Conceptualization

-In this course students explore the planning stages of a game.
-Student will use non-digital and digital methods to develop different concepts that are dynamic and engaging.
+In this course, students explore the planning stages of a game.
+Students will use non-digital and digital methods to develop different concepts that are dynamic and engaging.
 Students will work in teams to discuss and plan these concepts.
-There will be group presentations and analysis of these projects to explore their viability and game play.
+There will be group presentations and analyses of these projects to explore their viability and gameplay.
 Students will also spend time in this course analyzing both traditional board games and digital games through the last 50 years to discuss and consider what works in each title.